Tag/tag.png

 What is a meta-package?
 Is it safe to remove the ubuntu-desktop package?

-A meta-package is a package that doesn't contain applications within itself, but simply depends upon particular versions of other packages, so that when it is installed, it drags all of them in too.
+A meta-package is a package that doesn't contain applications within itself, but depends upon particular versions of other packages, so that when it is installed, they are installed as well.
 The package manager uses it to know which particular packages to install.
 For example, the ubuntu-desktop metapackage installs the full GNOME desktop environment, with all the other packages that are in a default Ubuntu install.
 The existence of meta-packages makes it very easy to install other Ubuntu derivatives on your desktop; see below for more information.

 Updating programs